-An audit of empty spaces in the city is undertaken to ascertain where spaces may be available for artistic projects, events and initiatives including, community/socially engaged art, visual arts, music and dance;

-- An Arts Space Masterplan be developed addressing the needs of all art forms; - Incentives and supports are provided to arts groups to assist in accessing spaces; - Open public outside spaces are created and developed for people to gather and events to take place; - A community space is available immediately as a priority to house the many arts and cultural groups currently active in the city who have no facilities or spaces; - The above initiatives be supported in the context of Galway 2020 and implementation of the annual arts development and work programmes.
+- An audit of empty spaces in the city is undertaken to ascertain where spaces may be available for artistic projects, events and initiatives including, community/socially engaged art, visual arts, music, dance, and circus. - Equality, Diversity and Inclusion (EDI) is one of the criteria for Galway City Council arts funding decisions and all arts organisations funded by Galway City Council report on their EDI outcomes as part of the application process. - An Arts Space and Facilities Masterplan be developed addressing the needs of all art forms with arts spaces outside the city centre and major developments in the city. - Incentives and supports are provided to arts groups to assist in accessing spaces. - Open public outside spaces are created and developed for people to gather and events to take place. - A community space is available immediately as a priority to house the many arts and cultural groups currently active in the city who have no facilities or spaces.